Google Earth v5.0 (beta) has new layers - A recent

 what the data

-I present infers.
+I present implies.
 As usual I'm trying to steer clear of

 interpretations.
 I'm presenting evidence, "facts" I determine with

 transparent methods.
-Nonetheless, the inferences are very apparent.
+Nonetheless, the implications are very apparent.

 If ancient astronomy and